 We have finally gotten to the most interesting part!
 Are you ready?

-In my tries to make your life easier when learning how to prepare for a trip to Japan, I have split this section into a few smaller sections.
+In my attempts to make your life easier when learning how to prepare for a trip to Japan, I have split this section into a few smaller sections.
 I hope it helps!

 Book your plane tickets